ipcjk/snake/README.md

 # snake
 snake in golang

-easiest way without any deps, using ansi controls and terminal foo only, several command line options
+easiest way without any deps, using ansi controls and terminal foo only, several command line options, control with w-a-s-d , quit with q

 ```
   -l int